melezhik/Sparrow6/posts/DataPipelines.md

 The first process executes a Perl script ... the second process will execute a Python script"

 Apparently two scripts exchanges data between each other via so called Nextflow channel.
-The first Perl script produces array of real number, the second one Python makes some average calculation upon them.
+The first Perl script produces array of rational number, the second one Python makes some average calculation upon them.

 In Sparky, Sparrow world it all boils down to this simple pipeline code: